-The UBA, together with the Federal Ministry for the Environment (BMU), is not only the initiator of the Federal Ecodesign Award but also has a significant role in the evaluation and quality control of the submissions together with the project advisory board and the jury.
-In an interview, Lisa Cerny, who as a staff member of the Federal Environment Agency has supervised the project since its birth, explains the standards of good design from an environmental perspective.
+The German Environment Agency (UBA), together with the Federal Ministry for the Environment (BMUV), is not only the initiator of the German Ecodesign Award but also has a significant role in the evaluation and quality control of the submissions together with the project advisory board and the jury.
+In this short interview, Lisa Cerny, who has been in charge of the project from the beginning as an employee of the UBA, explains the standards of good design from an environmental point of view.

 Please briefly introduce yourself and your tasks at UBA and tell us what you like about it.

 I am an environmental scientist and have been working for 10 years at the German Environment Agency on sustainable consumption and ecodesign.
 Our work has the goal of spreading ecological product design as a design principle.
 To this end, we are setting up research projects and in this context we have also launched the German Ecodesign Award in 2012 together with the BMU.
 The work at the German Environment Agency is very complex.
 As a subordinate authority of the Federal Ministry for the Environment, our responsibilities include policy advice, public information and the enforcement of environmental legislation.
 In my case this means in concrete terms that I supervise research projects in the field of sustainable consumption, the results of which ultimately lead to policy recommendations and consumer information.